raspberrypilearning/comic-character/en/step_4.md

 At the moment, users can complete the form fields on your `comicbook.html ` but nothing will happen when they click the Create button.

-You will need to retrieve the HTML element with the attribute `id="summary-section"` because its CSS display property is currently set to `none;` and you need to change this.
+You will need to retrieve the HTML element with the attribute `id="summary-section"` because its' CSS display property is currently set to `none;` and you need to change this.

+You will also need to retrieve the HTML element with the attribute `id="character-sheet"` because its' CSS display property is currently set to `flex;` and you need to make it disappear.

 --- task ---